Randy rides lonesome

 Belle Starr followed, at the end of ’41.
 Fox was trying to reply to MGM’s Gone with the Wind, though frankly Belle Starr is a pale imitation, and occasionally tedious.
 Scott was once again a Confederate officer.
 He has a few moments of Southern charm but overall it’s one of his more lackluster performances.
 The rather clunky script and direction didn’t help, mind.

 In 1942 Randolph Scott was being diverted into war films and made only one Western, when he starred with John Wayne and Marlene Dietrich in that year’s version of The Spoilers (which we were discussing the other day, so click the link for that).
-Scott was cast as the villain, and he made the most of it.
+Scott was, most unusually, cast as the villain, and he made the most of it.
 In fact it’s probably the most ruthless character he ever played, though smiles and Southern charm abound.
 The famous Wayne/Scott fistfight was done partly with doubles but the actors themselves performed a great deal of it, grunting and sweating.
 It is said that the two were genuine rivals for second billing behind Dietrich and genuinely swung at each other.
-Of course Wayne eventually wins the fight (he’s the hero) but every time I see it I kinda root for Randy.
+Burt Kennedy certainly thought their animus dated from this picture.
+Kennedy added that Wayne “didn’t think much of Randy as an actor”.
+Kennedy thought Scott “didn’t have the stature Duke had, but he had great dignity.
+That’s what it was – Duke didn’t particularly have dignity.”
+Of course Wayne eventually wins the fight on screen (he’s the hero) but every time I see it I kinda root for Randy.
 They were to have a return match later in the year in the non-Western Pittsburgh.